ArthurWang010203/IMSA-3D-Printer-Management/README.md

 * NOOBS (or any other Operating System like Raspbian) - NOOBS: https://www.raspberrypi.org/downloads/noobs/
   - Download the zip for the NOOBS 3.5.0 OS (not NOOBS Lite) from the link above
-  - Format a micro SD card (~8GB) with FAT32 and empty memory
+  - Format a micro SD card ( at least 16GB) with FAT32 and empty memory
-  - Copy NOOBS's zipped folder to micro SD card
+  - Extract NOOBS's zipped folder to a micro SD card (tutorial: https://thepi.io/how-to-install-noobs-on-the-raspberry-pi/)
+  - Using an HDMI cable and adapter to project the pi to a monitor, boot it up and select Raspbian/Raspberry Pi Operating System
+  - Set up WiFi
 * Connect Server Pi to WiFi network (Can be done with a monitor, keyboard, and mouse)
 * Install Node.js (tutorial: https://blog.xuan-nguyen.vn/install-node-js-and-npm-on-raspberry-pi/)
 * Install Node'js packages: express, body-parser, ejs (e.g. npm install express/body-parser/ejs [run in the folder /home/pi/statusPage])